flairNLP/flair/master/_sources/tutorial/tutorial-embeddings/transformer-embeddings.md.txt

 torch.Size([9984])
 ```

-I.e. the size of the embedding increases the mode layers we use (but ONLY if layer_mean is set to False, otherwise the length is always the same).
+I.e. the size of the embedding increases the more layers we use (but ONLY if layer_mean is set to False, otherwise the length is always the same).

 (pooling)=
 ### Pooling operation